 |Rank||Top 10 Credit Card Pros||Top 10 Credit Card Cons|

 |1||Credit Building||Overspending and Debt|

 |4||Pay Over Time||Fine Print|

-|5||Theft Protection||Vague Approval Requirement|
+|5||Theft Protection||Vague Approval Requirements|

-|6||Online Shopping||Toxic When Misused|
+|6||Online Shopping||Harmful When Misused|

 |7||Hotel & Rental Car Reservations||Deferred Interest Financing|

 |10||Cheap Currency Conversion||No Preset Spending Limit|